 An applicant may appeal any decision by applying in writing to the Allocations Officer, Dublin City Council, Wood Quay, Dublin 8.
+Any decision taken by the Allocations Officer may be appealed to the relevant Executive Manager in Dublin City Council.

-10.11 Applications for Exceptional Social and Medical Grounds, Financial Contributions, Traveller and Surrender Larger Priority
+11.18 Applications for Exceptional Social and Medical Grounds, Financial Contributions, Traveller and Surrender Larger Priority